-This troper found it especially funny when Crais demanded that Aeryn give him a gun, since he couldn't find his.
+When Crais demanded that Aeryn give him a gun, since he couldn't find his.
 (He was holding it the entire time.)
 She laughs at him and walks away.

 The sadness is slightly relieved by D'Argo taking the entire list at face value and saying "But you may never see any of these people again anyway".
 Crichton just gives him this Look.